tanya9691/reviewScraper/README.md

 # reviewScraper
-Built and deployed a Review Scrapper which scrapes reviews from E-commerce Platforms Flipkart
+Built and deployed a Review Scrapper which scrapes reviews from E-commerce Platforms Flipkart Deployed using pivotal can be accessed using :https://reviewscrapper-grateful-panther-et.cfapps.io/

 # Web Scraping(Text)
 #1.
 Introduction: